mikegcoleman/docker101-linux/README.md

 	<your docker cloud id>/linux_tweet_app:1.0
 	```

 	Click the `80` in the PWD interface to view the website.
-Notice it's back to normal.
+Notice it's back to the original version.

 ### Save our Changes